SJerrod/PierreBakery/README.md

 * .NET Core
 * MySQL
 * MySQL Workbench

+# 🖥️ Opening the Project on your Local System

 Open by Downloading or Cloning
 - [Click to view Github repository](https://github.com/SJerrod/PierreBakery.Solution.git) Or simply paste the following url into your prefered browser https://github.com/SJerrod/PierreBakery.Solution.git